 The story is of a deaf-mute hitman and his partner who are based in Bangkok.
 He is friends with his partner's girlfriend who is a stripper at a local club.
 They go about their assassination...
 See full summary »

 In Hong Kong, Wu Zai-Jan is arrested for lingering in the hall of the Police Department with a weird white make-up on his face and brought for interrogation with Inspector Han and his team.
-The suspect is mentally retarded and tells that he has murdered a man named Cheng Fai.
+The suspect is mentally disabled and tells that he has murdered a man named Cheng Fai.
 He also calls the detectives "wolves".
 The detectives go to Cheng Fai's apartment to investigate and they find that the supposed victim is alive.
-They return to the precinct and discharge Wu Zai-Jan since he is a retarded making them waste their time.
+They return to the precinct and discharge Wu Zai-Jan since he is mentally disabled making them waste their time.
 Inspector Han is expecting to be promoted and has a troubled marriage, with his autistic son that he does not love and his estranged wife that does not accept his attitude towards their son.
 On the next morning, Inspector Han and his team have to investigate a murder case and they find that the victim is Cheng Fai, who was found dead in a park with seven stones in his stomach.
-Han and his team realize that they made a mistake releasing Wu Zai-Jan and they decide to ...
+Han and his team realize that they made a mistake releasing Wu Zai-Jan and they ...
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil